1. MIDDLE AGES

 3. PROFANE VOCAL MUSIC

-Profane vocal music developed under the protection of feudal lords and, as religious music, it evolved from monophony to polyphony.
+Profane vocal music also evolved from monophony to polyphony.

-• Minstrels, jongleurs or joglars: professional musicians, just performers, who travelled from place to place entertaining people in castles and villages with staging shows, acrobatics and music.
+Minstrels: professional musicians, just performers, who travelled from place to place entertaining people in castles and villages with staging shows, music and acrobatics.
 They were social outcasts.

-• Troubadours (southern France), trouvères (northern France), Minnesingers (Germany): cultured poets and composers who wrote songs about courtly love and chivalry in their vernacular languages.
-The movement emerged in the 11th century in southern France and spread throughout Europe.
-Musical forms: ballad, virelai, rondeau, pastorela.
-Martín Codax de Vigo (Cantigas de amigo), Alfonso X the Wise (Cantigas de Santa María) stand out in Spain.
+Troubadours (southern France), trouvères (northern France): cultured poets and composers who wrote songs in their vernacular languages about courtly love and chivalry.
+E.g. Martín Codax de Vigo (Cantigas de amigo), Alfonso X the Wise (Cantigas de Santa María).

-• Goliards: wandering clerical students who wrote and performed monophonic songs in Latin about their hedonistic lifestyle, focused in food, drink and carnal pleasures, as well as satirical critiques of society and the church.
-Some of these songs are compiled in a song book called Carmina Burana.
+Goliards: wandering clerical students who wrote and performed songs in Latin about their lifestyle focused in food, drink and carnal pleasures, as well as critiques of the society and the church.
+E.g. Carmina Burana song book.

 (goliards)